-Over an 18-year period, the number of births within the District has seen fluctuations but has been trending downward since 2002.
+Over a 19-year period, the number of births within the District has seen fluctuations but has been trending downward since 2002.
 The District saw its fewest births of the past 17 years in 2016 with 45 births but then saw its highest birth class since 2005 the following year.
 While these kinds of fluctuations can produce spikes in enrollment, they do little to change overall trends.
-Births are projected to decrease slightly in 2020 and 2021 to 52 and 50 from 2019's total.
-(Table 3) Births were projected by calculating the averages of the past ten years and adjusting for trends.
+Births are projected to increase slightly in 2021 and 2022 to 55 and 57 from 2019's total (Table 3).

-Despite declining births, enrollment has seen steady increases over the past two years.
-This is a good sign that the District is enrolling more students than are being born each year.
+Despite declining birth trends, enrollment has steadily increased over the past two years.
+This indicates that the District is enrolling more students than are being born each year.
 A birth-to-Kindergarten survival ratio greater than 1.0 is an important factor for enrollment increases or maintaining stable levels of enrollment.